 - Every thought comes at a cost…and is a tool for authoring more loving and empowering stories.

-- Mindfulness is essential…but by itself is not enough.
+- Mindfulness is essential for self-knowledge…but by itself is not enough for real transformation.

 Body’s hurt.
 Period.

 They require a lot of tending to: you need to take them for a walk, keep them nourished, let them rest, and clean up their poop.

 During the retreat, sitting cross-legged on a cushion for hours on end was punishing for my body.

 But what I am referring to is more than the challenges of dealing with sitting forever.
 I’m not even referring to the difficulty of chronic pain and emotional discomfort (although these are very real sources of suffering.)

 I am pointing to the existential hurt of spirit inhabiting matter.